oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 Congratulations, your database is up and running, and you are able to connect to it through Enterprise Manager and Sqlplus !
 You may now **proceed to the next lab**.

 We will not use the database instance `sidb-test1` in this lab anymore.
-In case you want to free up the resources taken up by this database (a pod in your Kubernetes cluser, a Block Volume and a load balancer), you can issue the following command to delete the database and automatically delete the associated resources:
+In case you want to free up the resources taken up by this database (a pod in your Kubernetes cluster, a Block Volume and a load balancer), you can issue the following command to delete the database and automatically delete the associated resources:

 ````
 <copy>kubectl delete singleinstancedatabase.database.oracle.com sidb-test1</copy>